coders4climatestrike/website/_src/posts/2020-06-07-a-community-that-converts-cars-to-electric-part-2-damien-maguire-interview.md

 Vehicle integration: The good news here is that most modern cars started using a lot of electrically driven accessories that would traditionally be engine driven, for example: power steering , brake vacuum system, air conditioning, all these are 12 volt driving.
 Driving instruments and all that, varies from simple analog systems all the way to CAN, so when you are converting a car you need to go through each system and solve the problems as they arrive.

 ## Last words

 A place to start is to be in the [Open Inverter forum](https://openinverter.org/forum/index.php), we try to keep the level of misinformation there to a minimum.
 Go there, read the forum and do something!
 Don’t forget, the most important tool is that bit between your two ears!

 Thanks so much to Damien Maguire for his time and doing this interview for Coders4Climate.

+If you liked this article, you might like the previous article in the series: [Kevin Sharpe from New Electric Ireland.
+Running courses to convert cars to electric.](http://coders4climatestrike.com/2020/05/a-community-that-converts-cars-to-electric.html)